karthi07/shooter_game/README.md

 # Shooter Game
-  built using Phaser 3. design is a simple but creative game, and its implemented using Phaser
+  Simple shooter game yet the idea is unique, and its implemented using Phaser.

 ## Built With